Interpreting Swift and NuSTAR Observations of the Low-Luminosity Active Galactic Nucleus NGC 4278 with Radiatively Inefficient Accretion Flows and Implications for Neutrino Emission: Theoretical Modeling of SEDs

 The model has large parameter degeneracy when only X-ray data are explained.
 In order to avoid potential degeneracy in our choice of best-fit parameters for the RIAF SED, we attempt to normalize the SED using the sub-mm/far-IR and optical data in addition to the X-ray data obtained in this work.

 However, since most of the flux in the optical band originates from the stellar population of the galaxy, we have to extract a component that is consistent with point-source emission~\citep{Banerjee2019, Nemmen1}.
-Similarly, the IR excess in the archival data around 0.1 eV is owed to emission from heated dust \citep{Tang_dust4278}.
+Similarly, the IR excess in the archival data around 0.1 eV is due to emission from heated dust \citep{Tang_dust4278}.
 Note that the radio-frequency data points would be attributed to the jet and not the RIAF.

-We use the RIAF data from \cite{Banerjee2019} to normalize the optical and IR components of the SED.
-However, we are unable to find a model that gives a good fit for both the new X-ray data and the optical/IR component of the SED from the literature.
-This is not surprising because their X-ray flux, obtained from XMM-Newton observations, was higher than ours by a factor of 4.
-Therefore, to find the best-fit parameters for the quiescent state SED, we allow our optical flux to differ from theirs by up to the same factor ($4.1$).
-The moderate state SED is then obtained by only increasing $\dot{m}$ to the value, for which the SED provides a fit to the moderate state \nustar{} data or active state \swift{}-XRT data.
+We use the RIAF data from \cite{Banerjee2019} to normalize the {\revision optical} component of the {\revision quiescent-state} SED.
+The moderate state SED is then obtained by only increasing $\dot{m}$ to the value at which the SED provides a fit to the moderate state \nustar{} data or active state \swift{}-XRT data.
 The physical explanation for this is that both states describe the same fluid flow, but the rate of accretion is greater during the active state.
-As a result, the ratio between the X-ray peaks is smaller than that between the optical peaks for this state, and the peak energy of the X-ray spectrum is lowered, as one would expect from the results in the third panel of Fig.~\ref{fig:param-var}.
 Note that \cite{Nemmen2} presents an averaged LINER SED, which appears quite different from pure RIAF SEDs commonly used in the literature.
 This difference is likely expected, because the data-driven SED template effectively averages over a heterogeneous population and may include substantial contributions from components beyond the RIAF itself (e.g., jets, truncated thin disks, and stellar contamination), which can wash out the characteristic spectral features of the RIAF SED model.
 As seen in Fig.~\ref{fig:sed_mz}, the data in the optical band from \cite{Nemmen1} largely overshoots this averaged SED, which could be caused by the stellar contamination.